ois-community

 OIS-F (Family) (formerly OIS-P, Parent)

-Families/Parents are only shown what they need to see.
-Families/Parents completing the workshop will not receive an O.I.S. certificate; rather they will receive a “Record of Completion”.
+Families are only shown physical skills needed to support their family members.
+Those completing the workshop will not receive an OIS certificate; rather they will receive a “Record of Completion.”

 Steering Committee